 The only RVs I have seen with built-in generators are some 5th wheels and motor coaches.

 Motorhome Onan Generator

 Does that mean you can’t use a generator if you want to?
 You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is unavailable.

-Since travel trailers have a very low power consumption it is not too hard to find a small portable generator that will power what you need.
+Since travel trailers have very low power consumption, finding a small portable generator that will power what you need is not hard.
 Read our recommendation for the best RV generator.

 What Size Generator for a Travel Trailer?